 Leopard geckos, scientifically known as the Eublepharis macularius, originate from the arid regions of the Middle East.
 What this means is, the environment where they are taken from is scores away from ours.
 Although we can agree that they are fascinating creatures to have in captivity, it is not good to pluck them out of the wild.
 This poses a threat to both the owner and the pet.
 Pet stores, unfortunately, are not the best places to purchase a leopard gecko.
 Most of the time, pet stores source their lizards (and other exotic pets) from disreputable suppliers.
 These suppliers often illegally obtain these geckos from the wild.

+The best place to get a leopard gecko is from a reputable breeder.
 The main reason why buying from a breeder is your best bet, is that this ensures that the lizard you will soon own is a healthy one.
 This lowers the risk of you getting a sickly, displaced lizard that could live well below its life expectancy of twenty years.
 Breeders are usually lizard lovers (why else would they breed them, right?) which means they care about the health and welfare of the gecko you will soon own.
 This spells a huge difference, which you will appreciate more when you’ve made your purchase.

 Now that you know where to buy your lizard, here are some pointers to help you select your lizard.
 The first is to do your research.
 Chances are, you are already on it; since you’re reading this article now.
 You’re on the right track!
 As the old adage says, “knowledge is power”.
 Knowing the difference between a healthy and unhealthy lizard is key.